Seattle-based digital real estate firms Porch.com, Redfin are each hit with lawsuits

 Redfin was aware as early as 2017 that Eraker planned to sue the company.
 In an investment filing, the company wrote that “We believe these claims have no merit.
 We will defend ourselves vigorously if Mr. Eraker sues us.”

 Eraker is now the CEO of online real estate brokerage Surefield.
-Its bet big is that homebuyers will feel comfortable buying houses online: All of its listings have 3D virtual tours, but no in-person showings.
+Its big bet is that homebuyers will feel comfortable buying houses online: All of its listings have 3D virtual tours, but no in-person showings.

 Surefield does not have any active listings, according to its website.